Perfumes FAQWhere should I apply perfume?

 Always spot test any perfume first on the back of your hand.
 Then apply it where the skin is warm with good blood circulation, because the heat helps diffuse and magnify the aroma of fragrance.
 The pulse points on the body are the perfect activators for perfume, which include the base of the throat, inside the wrists, inside the elbows, below the ear lobes (not behind), at the base of the throat and behind the knees.
 Basically anywhere you feel a heartbeat.

 How can I make my fragrance last longer?

 The secret to long lasting fragrance is in fragrance layering.
-Build up layers of scent on the skin by using different forms of the same fragrance, such as foaming bath whip in the shower, massage oil or dry oil spray after shower on damp skin, body cream, then spray perfume spray and a couple dabs from a perfume roll on.
+Build up layers of scent on the skin by using different forms of the same fragrance, such as massage oil or dry oil spray after shower on damp skin, body cream, then spray perfume spray and a couple dabs from a perfume roll on.
 Each reinforces the impact of the other to increase the life of your favorite scent.

 Why doesn't fragrance last on me?

 Unfortunately for some people, your body chemistry causes perfumes to evaporate more quickly from your skin.
 Perfumers would say that your skin throws off fragrance.
 Instead of lasting for some 3 to 4 hours, it disappears within an hour, sometimes shorter.
 The rate of evaporation triples or even quadruples on your skin.

 Why?
 The acidity of your skin is a possible culprit.
 Lick your wrist.
 Does it have a sharp, tangy taste?
 That is a sure sign of acid.
 And the more acidic your skin, the more it will tend to throw off perfume.
 Medicines, too, will change your body chemistry.
 Low fat diets, stress, spicy foods, fast foods all affect body temperature and encourage the skin to throw off perfume.
 Add dry skin and pregnancy to the list and you will see why so many women complain about the staying power of their fragrance.